 ------------------------------Skipping of the Time---------------------------------------------------------------------

 "And then he-" A loud knocking interrupted Arthur telling you about the rest of his day.
 The two of you had managed to sneak by Allister the rest of the day and make it home without being seen.
 After a few cups of tea Arthur finally began to relax and laugh again.
 But you were still mad at Allister and you had a good feeling who was knocking on your door at 6 at night.

 Nodding at Arthur to go in the other room to talk with your parents, you opened the door at stepped out on the porch, facing your boyfriend.

-"And here I was hoping you would be a Jehovah's Witness," Sarcasm dripping from your voice as you glared at him
+"And here I was hoping you would be a Girl Scout," Sarcasm dripping from your voice as you glared at him

 "Is me brothe' here?" he asked causally, like he was just here because he was checking.

 "Yes," You could see him almost flinch at your tone.

 "Can I talk to em?"

 "No, you can talk to me," Checking that the door was shut so Arthur wouldn't hear you two argue, you raised your hand and aimed to smack him.
 Allister caught your hand, like he always did when you tried to hurt him, only this time you two weren't playing.

 "What's with me?
 What did you say to Arthur?"
 The tone in your voice demanded an answer and Allister ran his hand through his hair, he was expecting this.